TamakiControl/TakeHomeChallenge/README.md

    Represents completed products leaving from the system.
 Only has an input.

 ### Production Run `ProductionRun`
 Each production run contains product transfer information for some period of time that the plant ran for.
 These are typically about a day, but do not need to be a specific lenght of time.
-Each product movement is defined as a `ProductMovement`, which has its own start and end date
+Each product movement is defined as a `ProductMovement`, which has its own start and end date and product quantity.
-Continuous: start, end, quantity
-Batch: start, end
-Edge
-Material

 ## The Task
 Given a `ProductionNetwork` and `ProductionRun` json import, for each final product in the run (the material that ended at a `FinalProductSink` node), determine which input materials ended up as a component for the final product (materials that come from an `IngredientAddition` node).